gestewa/presentations/PITCHME.md

 ## Driving Job Loss

-> "When autonomous vehicle saturation peaks, U.S. drivers could see job losses at a rate of 25,000 a month, or 300,000 a year."
+> "When autonomous vehicle saturation peaks, U.S. drivers could see job losses at a rate of 25,000 a month."

 by [Goldman Sachs Economics Research](https://www.cnbc.com/2017/05/22/goldman-sachs-analysis-of-autonomous-vehicle-job-loss.html)